eMahtab/atomic-integer/README.md

 ```

 ## Using Synchronization with int or Integer :
-To avoid race conditions, we can synchronize access to the counter variable
+To avoid race conditions, we can synchronize access to the counter variable.

+**Using Synchronization:** By adding synchronized to the incrementCounter() method, we ensure that only one thread can increment the counter at a time.

+**Drawback:** This approach, while correct, is slower because it adds the overhead of acquiring and releasing a lock with each increment operation.
 ```java
 public class Main {
     private static int counter = 0;